I love when patients help other patients.

 She interrupts me again rattling off tests: well have you had this test?
 Yes I have.
 This one?
 This one?

 I think she was trying to throw me!
 She was so freaking suspicious.
-I need to record this shit because I’m SO TIRED OF ABLE BODIED PEOPLE NOT BELIEVING HOW THESE APPOINTMENTS ARE.
+I need to record this shit because I’m SO TIRED OF ABLE BODIED PEOPLE NOT BELIEVING HOW BAD THESE APPOINTMENTS ARE.

 Meanwhile, I’m texting my friend: We’re leaving, I’m done.